tesis-cabal-cugno-moreyra/backend/README.md

 ```bash
 docker-compose run --rm web [command]
 ```
-or, if you want a TTY
+or, if you want a Console inside the web container (using sh)
 ```bash
 make container-ssh
 ```